 Official transcripts of SUNY Oneonta coursework are issued by the Registrar's Office.
 All enrolled students pay a \$5.00 per semester fee as part of the College's comprehensive fee to cover the cost of transcript production.
-Forms for requesting transcripts are available in the Registrar's Office or online at www.oneonta.edu/registrar
+Information on requesting transcripts is available in the Registrar's Office or online at www.oneonta.edu/registrar